cincheo/jsweet/jsweet-candy-generator/README.md

  mvn clean package
 ```

-Optionally, in order to generate the Jar file used to run the tool.
+Optionally, if you need to re-package the Jar file used to run the tool.

 ```shell
 mvn clean compile assembly:single